NREL/GEOPHIRES-X/How-to-extend-GEOPHIRES-X.md

     def read_parameters(self, model) -> None:
         model.logger.info("Init " + str(__class__) + ": " + sys._getframe(  ).f_code.co_name)

         #Deal with all the parameter values that the user has provided.
-pass
+        # [...]

         model.logger.info("complete "+ str(__class__) + ": " + sys._getframe(  ).f_code.co_name)

     def Calculate(self, reserv, wellbores, surfaceplant, model) -> None: model.logger.info("Init " + str(__class__) + ": " + sys._getframe(  ).f_code.co_name)

         #This is where all the calculations are made using all the values that
         #have been set.
-pass
+        # [...]

         model.logger.info("complete "+ str(__class__) + ": " + sys._getframe(  ).f_code.co_name)